An Act to extend the Undetectable Firearms Act of 1988 for 10 years: Procedural history

 The bill H.R.
 3626 was introduced in the United States House of Representatives on December 2, 2013 by Rep. Howard Coble (R-NC).
 Rep. Steve Israel (D-NY) was an original cosponsor of the bill.
 It was referred to the United States House Committee on the Judiciary.
 No hearings were held on the bill.
 On November 27, 2013, prior to the bill's introduction, Majority Leader Eric Cantor announced that on December 3, 2013 the House would consider under a suspension of the rules an unspecified bill entitled "To extend the Undetectable Firearms Act of 1988 for 10 years" and sponsored by Rep Coble.
 On December 3, 2013, the House voted to pass the bill by a voice vote.

 On December 9, 2013, H.R.
 3626 was sent to the United States Senate, where it was read twice, considered, and read a third time before being passed with unanimous consent.
 President Barack Obama signed the bill into law the same day.

+Without intervention, the bill was set to expire in December 2023, but in November 2023 it was extended until December 2024.